maxime-michel/ttg/index.md

 title: "Get your guitar tuned online & for free"
 description: >
-  Online guitar tuner, audio files for each individual string, guides for newcomers to the guitar and pro tips.
+  Online guitar tuner, audio files for each individual string, guides for newcomers to the guitar & pro tips.
 layout: single
 comments: true
 classes: wide